What Is Oregano Oil?

 Because oregano oil has such potent ingredients, you should consult with your doctor before taking it or any other supplement.
 Consider the following before using oregano oil either internally or topically:

 Because oregano oil is such a powerful antimicrobial agent, it can also be toxic to humans.
-Taken in large doses, oregano oil can even be lethal.
+Taken in large doses, it can even be lethal.
 Only use the recommended amount of oregano to yield its benefits.
-Further studies into the toxic effect of oil of oregano on humans is needed.
+Further studies into its toxic effect on humans is needed.

-Although oregano oil can help some skin ailments like acne, it may be irritating for people with sensitive skin.
+Although oregano oil can help with some skin ailments, like acne, it may irritate sensitive skin.
 Don’t apply undiluted oregano oil directly to your skin.
 Patch test any products containing oregano oil to ensure they won’t cause any adverse effects.
-Additional research on skin irritation caused by oregano oil on humans is required.
+Additional research on skin irritation caused by it on humans is required.

-Avoid oregano oil if you’re already taking a diuretic, as their side effects may be compounded.
+Avoid oregano oil if you’re already taking a diuretic, as it may worsen medication side effects.
 Since oregano has natural diuretic properties, it may interfere with the action of lithium and similar medications.

 Oil of oregano can be purchased at just about any grocery or health food store.
 It’s also common for people to make it at home by blending oregano leaves with olive oil or another oil of your choice.